Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 ### Pros:

-- Provides built-in file/database access (read/write) wrappers as `DataSet` classes for CSV, Pickle, YAML, JSON, Parquet, Excel, and text in local or cloud (S3 in AWS, GCS in GCP), as well as SQL, spark, feather, and more in contrib.
+- Provides built-in file/database access (read/write) wrappers as `DataSet` classes for CSV, Pickle, YAML, JSON, Parquet, Excel, and text in local or cloud (S3 in AWS, GCS in GCP), as well as SQL, Spark, etc.
 - Any data format support can be added by users.
 - Pipeline definition, task processing (Transform of ETL), and data access (Extract&Load of ETL) are independent and modular.
 You can easily reuse in future projects.